 - They are both brand-name medications.

-- They are both injection medications that are given by trained professionals.
+- They are both injection medications that trained professionals give.

-- They are both used in the treatment of opioid use disorder after the individual has physically stabilized from the acute withdrawal phase.
+- They are both used in treating opioid use disorder after the individual has physically stabilized from the acute withdrawal phase.

 - They both help maintain abstinence from opioids.